VijayThilak/CKS-Challenges/README.md

 ## TASK 1 - PVC binding to PV

 Persistent Volume `alpha-pv` has been created already.
-Check the `access modes & capacity` parameters.
-Access mode of  PV  `RWX (READWRITEMANY)` and PVC `RWO (READWRITEONCE)` are different.
+Access mode of  PV  `RWX (READWRITEMANY)` and PVC `RWO (READWRITEONCE)` are different here.
 Hence change the access mode of the pvc.

 ```
 root@controlplane ~ ➜  k get pv,pvc -n alpha